Tesla driving in Czechia with Czech flag intertwined in the sky

 Czech Republic Reviewing Dutch RDW Decision on Tesla FSD Supervised

-As of early June 2026, Tesla FSD Supervised is not yet available for customer use on Czech roads.
-The Czech Ministry of Transport has now published an official explanation of its approach following the Dutch RDW’s provisional approval for the system.
+As of mid-June 2026, Tesla FSD Supervised is not yet available for customer use on Czech roads.
+The Czech Ministry of Transport has published official statements outlining its approach following the Dutch RDW’s provisional approval for the system, including a detailed update on 10 June 2026.

 Official Czech Position on the RDW Decision